 Who we are accountable to is a crucial concern in a contracting economy during conservative political times in which racial, sexual, and homophobic backlash is widespread.
 You may be discouraged about the possibility of doing effective political work in this context.
 You may be fearful of losing your jobs and livelihoods or lowering your standard of living.
 These are real concerns.
 But this is also a time of increasing and extensive organizing for social justice.
 It is an opportunity for many of us to realign ourselves clearly with those organizing efforts and reclaim the original vision of social justice, equality, and an end to the violence and exploitation which brought us into this work.

-vi Breton, R. The Governance of Ethnic Communities: Political Structures and Processes in Canada quoted in Alfred, Taiaiake.
-Peace, Power, Righteousness: an indigenous manifesto.
-Don Mills, Ontario: Oxford University Press Canada, 2000. p.74.
+- R. Breton, The Governance of Ethnic Communities: Political Structures and Processes in Canada quoted in Taiaiake Alfred, Peace, Power, Righteousness: an indigenous manifesto, (Ontario: Oxford University Press Canada, 2000), p.74.